tarmyp/trachsel2013/README.md

 - [ ] hyperlinks for references
 - [ ] hyperlinks for chemistry terms and concepts
 - [ ] PubChem links for compounds
+- [ ] hyperlinks to profiles of authors/researchers

 ## Inhaltsverzeichnis